seejohnrun/seejohnrun.github.io/_posts/2012-02-12-io-futures.markdown

   _edit_last: '1'
   dsq_thread_id: '573729439'
 ---
-I ve been doing a bit of Io development in my spare time, and I wanted to bring forward a feature that really makes me happy.
+I've been doing a bit of Io development in my spare time, and I wanted to bring forward a feature that really makes me happy.

 The feature is called  futures  and here's how it works: